mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   Adds the custom user function for temperature correction to the fit function.

 Background Options
   Flat Background: Adds a flat background to the composite fit function.
 Linear Background: Adds a linear background to the composite fit function.

+Mini Plots
+  The top plot displays the sample data, guess and fit.
+The bottom plot displays the difference between the sample data and fit.
+It is possible to un-dock these plots.

+Plot Spectrum
+  Changes the spectrum displayed in the mini plots.

+Fit Single Spectrum
+  This will Fit a single spectrum selected by the neighboring Plot Spectrum spinbox.

+Plot Current Preview
+  Plots the currently selected preview plot in a separate external window

+Plot Guess
+  This will a plot a guess of your fit based on the information selected in the Function Browser.

+Fit Spectra
+  Choose a range or discontinuous list of spectra to be fitted.

+Mask Energies
+  Energy ranges may be excluded from a fit by selecting a spectrum next to the ‘Mask Energies of Spectrum’ label and then providing a comma-separated list of pairs, where each pair designates a range to exclude from the fit.

+Run
+  Runs the processing configured on the current tab.

+Plot
+  Plots the selected parameter stored in the result (or PDF) workspace.

+Save Result
+  Saves the result workspace in the default save directory.

 Theory
 ~~~~~~